News Banner BackgroundLaunching rocket icon.

 How do finance teams forecast revenue when usage varies month to month?

 Forecasting requires historical usage data, customer segmentation, and predictive models.
-Modern revenue automation platforms forecast when cash will actually land based on payment behavior and contract terms—not just when invoices are due.
+Modern Revenue Automation platforms forecast when cash will actually land based on payment behavior and contract terms — not just when invoices are due.

 How does ASC 606 apply when billing happens after usage occurs?

-ASC 606 requires revenue recognition when the performance obligation is satisfied—meaning as usage occurs, not when invoiced.
+ASC 606 requires revenue recognition when the performance obligation is satisfied — meaning as usage occurs, not when invoiced.
 Automated systems track consumption in real time and generate compliant journal entries for unbilled revenue.

 What safeguards prevent enterprise customers from receiving unexpectedly large invoices?